We believe in gratitude. Not guilt.

 Annual Stewardship Campaign

 Per Capita is how Presbyterians share equally, responsibly and interdependently in the cost of the many ministries of the Presbyterian Church (USA).
 Per Capita is requested from every congregation and is based on each church’s total active membership.

-In 2020 each active member is asked to pay $36.00 for their per capita share.
-Checks may be made out to Community Presbyterian Church and note “per capita” in the memo section.
+In 2021 each active member is asked to pay $36.00 for their per capita share.
+Checks may be made out to Community Presbyterian Church and note “per capita” in the memo section, or can be made online.

 Special gifts, donations in memory of a loved one, and planned giving opportunities contribute to the Memorial and Gifts fund of the church.
 Special effort is made to match donors’ interests with particular, tangible needs of the church.